Moxinilian/server-manager/SERVER-SETUP.md

 $ iptables -A INPUT -p tcp --dport 25575 -j DROP
 ```

-Order matters here because they both add the following rule:
+Order matters here because they respectively add the following rules:

 - If a connection comes from localhost on port 25575, accept it.
 - If a connection comes from any endpoint on port 25575, deny it.

 As rules are treated in order, this allows localhost being accepted even if there is a drop-all rule afterwards.

-###
+### Setting up a persistent server

 We should now start the server-manager again.
 But if you do it by just calling the server-manager program, it will close as soon as you terminate your SSH session.
 Instead, let's create a persistent tmux session for it.